microsoft/YamUI/src/components/Fabric/Fabric.md

-The `Fabric` component is provided directly by the Fabric library and manages typography and other styles for the entire nested app.
-It manages styles dynamically, changing some classes as elements receive and lose focus.
-Eventually, as Fabric continues to adopt Glamor, it will set language-specific fonts.
-All visible markup should be wrapped in a single `Fabric` component.

 ### Notes for use

 You should wrap your entire app in a `Fabric` component.
 The Fabric library relies on this component to manage some overall styling, a language-specific font stack, and some special styling for accessible keyboard tabbing.
 By wrapping your entire app you can ensure that all content conforms to the same baseline styles.